redesaile/cs2-minecraft-india/README.md

 # Minecraft India
-AWP India map from [Minecraft](https://www.minecraft.net) (see the [Planet Minecraft Community](https://www.planetminecraft.com/project/awp-india-csgo/)), ported to [Counter-Strike: Global Offensive](https://en.wikipedia.org/wiki/Counter-Strike:_Global_Offensive) (that version can be found in [Releases](https://github.com/redesaile/cs2-minecraft-india/releases/tag/csgo)) and updated to [Counter-Strike 2](https://store.steampowered.com/app/730) with some changes.
+The iconic map from [Counter-Strike 1.6](https://store.steampowered.com/app/10/CounterStrike) by Johan "Bobo" Fasting, made in the [Minecraft](https://www.minecraft.net) style for [Counter-Strike: Global Offensive](https://en.wikipedia.org/wiki/Counter-Strike:_Global_Offensive) (this version is deprecated, but is available in the [Releases](https://github.com/redesaile/cs2-minecraft-india/releases/tag/csgo) section) and [Counter-Strike 2](https://store.steampowered.com/app/730).

+> [!IMPORTANT]
+> **There is a third-party software used here.** To have full compatibility, see [RadGen](https://radargenerator.github.io).

 ## Details
 **Game scenario:** Aim Training